 Another very popular use of PV chargers for automobiles is with recreational vehicles (RVs).
 RVs are typically used for long road trips across the country, which makes car battery failures particularly inconvenient.
 People are beginning to choose solar battery chargers for their long-range RV trips because it is so easy to keep them powered – a cross-country road trip will almost always provide consistent hours of available sunlight.
 In most cases, the ideal choice for an RV is a solar powered trickle charger which very slowly re-loads the voltage of the vehicle’s internal battery.
 Trickle chargers are ideal because they reduce the possibility of battery overload.

-Solar battery chargers for boats
+Solar panel battery chargers for yachts and boats

 Also referred to as marine solar chargers, PV battery chargers for boats are a great use of solar for two reasons: sunlight exposure and small scale load.
 There will rarely be a case when a person will take his or her boat out on the water on a stormy day.
 Recreational boats are primarily used during the summer months and are meant for calm, sunny weather.
 Additionally, standard battery chargers are not always waterproof, which means that a solar panel battery charger is often the most sensible option for a boat.

 The batteries and motors of a typical boat for personal use are typically small and more likely to overload than a standard car battery.
 Solar chargers provide just the right amount of electricity without overloading the boat’s battery, which offers serious value to a boat owner.
 The same concept applies to lawn mowers, which can also benefit from a solar battery charger in certain cases.